-How To Develop A Simple Content Plan To Make Your Life Much Easier
+How To Develop A Simple Content Plan For Your Membership Site

 A content plan is a forward looking diary of all the content you want to publish, who’s going to create it and the dates it should be ready.
 It should include written articles, podcasts, videos, downloads, ebooks, etc.

 Most website owners don’t bother with a plan, but it can have some great advantages: